carawaylover/xinlin.github.io/_pages/about.md

 ---

 <p style="text-align: justify;">
   Hello!
-I am an M.A. student in Social Policy at Renmin University of China.
-I obtain my bachelor‘s degree in University of Chinese Academy of Social Sciences.
+I'm a final-year Ph.D. candidate at The Hong Kong Polytechnic University.
+I am on the 2025 - 2026 job market.
   <br>
-  My research belongs to Environmental Economics and Development Economics.
+  My research interests lie in Development Economics, Regional and Real Estate Economics.
   <br>
-  Environmental Economics:  climate adaptation infrastructure, Sustainable urbanization.
+  Development Economics: Land property rights, Human capital, Rural Entrepreneurship
   <br>
-  Development economics:  human capital, health, education.
+  Regional and Real Estate Economics: Place-based policies
   <br><br>
   Learn more from my <a href="https://Mucha-moment.github.io/files/CV.pdf">CV</a>.
 If you are interested in any aspect of my work, I would love to chat and collaborate.
 Please feel free to contact me via email: <a href="mailto:congzhenglong@ruc.edu.cn">congzhenglong@ruc.edu.cn</a>
 </p>